deeplearning4j/deeplearning4j/generative-adversarial-network.md

 # A Beginner's Guide to Generative Adversarial Networks (GANs)

-Generative adversarial networks (GANs) are two-part neural networks capable of unsupervised learning that pit one net against the other, thus the "adversarial."
+Generative adversarial networks (GANs) are architectures comprised of two neural networks, which pit one net against the other.
+Thus the "adversarial."
 Yann LeCun [called adversarial training](https://www.quora.com/What-are-some-recent-and-potentially-upcoming-breakthroughs-in-deep-learning) "the most interesting idea in the last 10 years in ML."

-One neural network called the generator generates data instances and the other, called the discriminator, evaluates them for authenticity; i.e. the discriminator decides whether they belong to the unlabeled training dataset or not.

-For example, the generative network might create images and the evaluating network would accept or reject them, in what is essentially an [actor-critic model](https://arxiv.org/abs/1610.01945).
-Both nets are trying to optimize a different and opposing objective, or loss, function.

 [GANs were introduced in a paper](https://arxiv.org/abs/1406.2661) by Ian Goodfellow and other researchers at the University of Montreal, including Yoshua Bengio, in 2014.
 Goodfellow, Bengio and Aaron Courville co-authored [a well-known deep learning textbook](http://www.deeplearningbook.org/).

+## How GANs Work

+One neural network, called the generator, generates data instances while the other, the discriminator, evaluates them for authenticity; i.e. the discriminator decides whether they belong to the actual training dataset, or not.

+Let's say we're trying to generate hand-written numerals like those found in MNIST.
+We can start with the MNIST dataset, taken from the real world.
+The goal of the discriminator, when shown an instance from this dataset, is to recognize it as authentic.

+Meanwhile, the generator creates images that it passes to the discriminator in the hopes that they, too, will be deemed authentic.
+The goal of the generator is to generate passable hand-written digits.
+The goal of the discriminator, in this case, is to identify all those images as fake.

+So you have a double feedback loop:

+* The generator takes in random numbers and returns an image.
+* This image is fed into the discriminator alongside images taken from the true dataset.
+* The discriminator takes in images and returns probabilities, a number between 0 and 1, with 1 representing authenticity and 0 representing fake.
+* The discriminator is in a feedback loop with the ground truth of the images, which we know.
+* The generator is in a feedback loop with the discriminator.

+You can think of a GAN as the combination of a counterfeiter and a cop, a game of cat and mouse, where the first is learning to pass false notes, and the second is learning to detect them.
+Both are dynamic; i.e. the cop is in training, too, and each side comes to learn the others methods in a constant escalation.

+The discriminator network is a standard convolutional network that can categorize the images fed to it, a binomial classifier.
+The generator is an inverse convolutional network, in a sense.
+The discriminator takes an image and downsamples it to a probability.
+The generator takes a vector of noise and upsamples it to an image.

+Both nets are trying to optimize a different and opposing objective, or loss, function in a zero-zum game.
+This is essentially an [actor-critic model](https://arxiv.org/abs/1610.01945).
+As the discriminator changes its behavior, so does the generator, and vice versa.
+Their losses push against each other.

+## Tips in Training a GAN

+When you train the discriminator, hold the generator values constant; and when you train the generator, hold the discriminator constant.
+Each should train against a static adversary.
+For example, this gives the generator a better read on the gradient it must learn by.

+By the same token, pretraining the discriminator against MNIST before you start training the generator will establish a clearer gradient.

+Each side of the GAN can overpower the other.
+If the discriminator is too good, it will return values so close to 0 or 1 that the generator will struggle to read the gradient.
+If the generator is too good, it will persistently exploit weaknesses in the discriminator that lead to false negatives.
+This may be mitigated by the nets' respective learning rates.

+GANs take a long time to train.
+On a single GPU a GAN might take hours, and on a single CPU more than a day.
 While difficult to tune and therefore to use, GANs have stimulated a lot of [interesting research and writing](https://blog.openai.com/generative-models/).

 ## GAN Use Cases